forax/pratt_parser/README.md

 # pratt_parser

-Everything starts when i was discussing with a colleague of mine about how parser are not very easy to update dynamically.
+This story starts when i was discussing with a colleague of mine about how parser are not very easy to update dynamically.
 He mentions Pratt parser, a kind of parsers i was not aware of.
 A kick Google search on that subject links to an article of Munificient Bob about Pratt Parser, https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy